Sustainable intensification of production in Central America

 1. Creation of a sorghum cultivar evaluation network and establishment of the technological baseline for each member country of the network.

-2. Characterization of the target environments, the cultivars evaluated in the different environments, and the interaction between either environments and cultivars.
+2. Characterization of the target environments, the cultivars evaluated in the different environments, and the interaction between both environments and cultivars.

-3. Development of an online platform with cultivar recommendations and yield estimation for each environment.
+3. Development of an online platform with cultivar recommendations and yield estimations for each environment.

 4. Transfer and communication of the results and knowledge acquired regarding environmental characterization and the performance of the evaluated cultivars.